AuReMe/esmecata/README.md

 subcommands:
   valid subcommands:

-  {proteomes,clustering,annotation}
+  {proteomes,clustering,annotation,workflow}
-    proteomes           Download proteomes associated to taxon from Uniprot Proteomes. clustering          Cluster the proteins of the different proteomes of a taxon into a single set of representative shared proteins.
+    proteomes           Download proteomes associated to taxon from Uniprot Proteomes. clustering          Cluster the proteins of the different proteomes of a taxon into a single set of representative shared proteins. annotation          Retrieve protein annotations from Uniprot.
-    annotation          Retrieve protein annotations from Uniprot.
+    workflow            Run all esmecata steps (proteomes, clustering and annotation).

 Requires: mmseqs2 and an internet connection (for REST and SPARQL queries, except if you have a local Uniprot SPARQL endpoint).
 ````